jaswantp/GeometricPredicates/README.md

 A C++ header-only library for *robust*/*exact* Geometric predicates based on [Jonathan Shewchuk's papers and c code](https://www.cs.cmu.edu/~quake/robust.html)

-Refer to detailed [paper](https://www.cs.cmu.edu/afs/cs/project/quake/public/papers/robust-predicates.abstract) for notions of the terms *robust* and *exact* used here.
+Refer to detailed [paper](https://www.cs.cmu.edu/afs/cs/project/quake/public/papers/robust-predicates.abstract) for notions of the terms *robust* and *exact*.

 # Summary:
 The orientation and incircle tests evaluate the sign of a matrix determinant.
-As Schewchuck's [paper](https://www.cs.cmu.edu/afs/cs/project/quake/public/papers/robust-predicates.abstract) describes, a sequence of approximations to the determinant is computed until the accuracy of the *sign* is assured.
+As Schewchuck's [paper](https://www.cs.cmu.edu/afs/cs/project/quake/public/papers/robust-predicates.abstract) describes, a series of approximations to the determinant is computed until the accuracy of the *sign* is assured.

+TLDR;

 `predicates::adaptive::` when *slight* perturbations to input parameters *should* result in similar results.
-Use this almost always
+Use this almost always.

-`predicates::exact::` else where when exact arithmetic is needed.
+`predicates::exact::` when you prefer exact arithmetic.
 Very slow.
 Avoid this.

 Predicates:
  1. `incircle(pa, pb, pc, pd)`